-Widely used by the construction industry but also well used within many service groups as well as supply, manufacturing and technology industries among others.
-These types of bonds guarantee the performance and or payment of obligations under contract.
+Widely used by the construction industry, contract bonds are also required in many commercial contracts within other industries such as service, supply, technology development and manufacturing.
+However, all contract bonds guarantee the performance and or payment of the obligations under contract.

 Types of Contract Bonds